denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 }
 ```

-With the `jextract` tool the path from identifying C native library necessary to the actual integration of it into
+With the `jextract` tool the path from identifying the C native library necessary to the actual integration of it into
 Java application is much shorter compared to the approach described in Part 1 and Part 2.
-So, the only thing that a developer become responsible for is a native memory allocation and function integration.
+So, the only thing that a developer becomes responsible for is a native memory allocation and function integration.

 The amount of work necessary to be done prior invoking a native function requires a lot less time and efforts:
 ```java